bkw777/NODE_DATAPAC/README.md

 The only software that knows about the extra banks is [RAMPAC Inspector](software/CRI) can read the raw data from all 4 banks.
 Edit line 10 to say NN%=3 to allow access to banks 0-3.

-This is why this version only has the low level programming directions for accessing the raw data printed on the back.

 ```
 OUT 129,N = select bank 0 block N